shilpathota/RealTimeMonitoringAndAlertingSystem/README.md

 Administrators should be able to configure alert rules based on service-specific criteria.
 This includes defining thresholds for response time, heartbeat, and request rates for each monitored service.
 The system should allow for easy modification and customization of these alert rules.
 ### 5. Automatic Email Trigger
 The email should be configured to be sent to the POC and the team responsible for each dashboard separately
+## Non-Functional Requirements
-### Non-Functional Requirements
+### 1. Operational Requirements
-**1. Operational Requirements**
-1.1	Availability
+#### 1.1	Availability
+##### 1.1.1	Metric:
-1.1.1	Metric: System Uptime
+System Uptime
+##### 1.1.2	Objective:
-1.1.2	Objective: The monitoring and alerting service should have a minimum availability of 99.99%.
+The monitoring and alerting service should have a minimum availability of 99.99%.
-1.1.3	Measurement Interval: Availability should be measured and reported monthly.
+##### 1.1.3	Measurement Interval:
+Availability should be measured and reported monthly.
-**2. Performance Requirements**
+### 2. Performance Requirements
-2.1	Real-time Monitoring Latency:
+#### 2.1	Real-time Monitoring Latency:
+##### 2.1.1	Metric:
-2.1.1	Metric: Latency in processing and responding to monitoring data.
+Latency in processing and responding to monitoring data.
+##### 2.1.2	Objective:
-2.1.2	Objective: The system should provide real-time monitoring with a latency of less than 1 second.
+The system should provide real-time monitoring with a latency of less than 1 second.
-2.1.3	Measurement Interval: Latency should be measured and reported continuously.
+##### 2.1.3	Measurement Interval:
+Latency should be measured and reported continuously.
-2.2	Handling Data Volume:
+#### 2.2	Handling Data Volume:
+##### 2.2.1	Metric:
-2.2.1	Metric: Maximum number of monitoring data points processed per second.
+Maximum number of monitoring data points processed per second.
+##### 2.2.2	Objective:
-2.2.2	Objective: The system should be capable of handling a high volume of data without performance degradation, supporting a data rate of up to 100,000 requests per second.
+The system should be capable of handling a high volume of data without performance degradation, supporting a data rate of up to 100,000 requests per second.
-2.2.3	Measurement Interval: Data processing performance should be tested and reported quarterly.
+##### 2.2.3	Measurement Interval:
+Data processing performance should be tested and reported quarterly.
-**3. Security Requirements**
+### 3. Security Requirements
-3.1	Access Control:
+#### 3.1	Access Control:
+##### 3.1.1	Metric:
-3.1.1	Metric: Unauthorized access attempts.
+Unauthorized access attempts.
+##### 3.1.2	Objective:
-3.1.2	Objective: Access to the monitoring and alerting service should be restricted to authorized users and systems.
+Access to the monitoring and alerting service should be restricted to authorized users and systems.
 Unauthorized access attempts should be minimized.
-3.1.3	Measurement Interval: Access attempts should be logged and monitored continuously.
+##### 3.1.3	Measurement Interval:
+Access attempts should be logged and monitored continuously.
-3.2	Data Encryption:
+#### 3.2	Data Encryption:
+##### 3.2.1	Metric:
-3.2.1	Metric: Percentage of data transmitted between the common service and mock services that is encrypted.
+Percentage of data transmitted between the common service and mock services that is encrypted.
+##### 3.2.2	Objective:
-3.2.2	Objective: All data transmitted between the common service and mock services should be encrypted to maintain data integrity and confidentiality.
+All data transmitted between the common service and mock services should be encrypted to maintain data integrity and confidentiality.
-3.2.3	Measurement Interval: Encryption compliance should be verified and reported monthly.
+##### 3.2.3	Measurement Interval:
+Encryption compliance should be verified and reported monthly.
-3.3	Dashboard Access Control:
+#### 3.3	Dashboard Access Control:
+##### 3.3.1	Metric:
-3.3.1	Metric: Unauthorized access attempts to the dashboard.
+Unauthorized access attempts to the dashboard.
+##### 3.3.2	Objective:
-3.3.2	Objective: The dashboard should be hosted on a server with access restricted to internal employees.
+The dashboard should be hosted on a server with access restricted to internal employees.
 Unauthorized access attempts should be minimized.
-3.3.3	Measurement Interval: Access attempts to the dashboard should be logged and monitored continuously.
+##### 3.3.3	Measurement Interval:
+Access attempts to the dashboard should be logged and monitored continuously.
-**4. Scalability Requirements**
+### 4. Scalability Requirements
-5.1	Scaling Capacity:
+#### 4.1	Scaling Capacity:
+##### 4.1.1	Metric:
-5.1.1	Metric: Maximum number of mock services that can be monitored simultaneously.
+Maximum number of mock services that can be monitored simultaneously.
+##### 4.1.2	Objective:
-5.1.2	Objective: The monitoring service should be designed to accommodate a growing number of mock services and should support monitoring of at least 500 services concurrently.
+The monitoring service should be designed to accommodate a growing number of mock services and should support monitoring of at least 500 services concurrently.
+##### 4.1.3	Measurement Interval:
-5.1.3	Measurement Interval: Scalability should be tested and reported annually.
+Scalability should be tested and reported annually.
-5.2	Horizontal Scaling:
+#### 4.2	Horizontal Scaling:
+##### 4.2.1	Metric:
-5.2.1	Metric: Number of additional instances or nodes added to the monitoring system for workload distribution.
+Number of additional instances or nodes added to the monitoring system for workload distribution.
+##### 4.2.2	Objective:
-5.2.2	Objective: The monitoring service should support horizontal scaling by adding new instances or nodes to distribute the workload efficiently.
+The monitoring service should support horizontal scaling by adding new instances or nodes to distribute the workload efficiently.
+##### 4.2.3	Measurement Interval:
-5.2.3	Measurement Interval: Horizontal scaling capacity should be tested and reported biannually.
+Horizontal scaling capacity should be tested and reported biannually.
-**6. Logging and Auditing**
+### 5. Logging and Auditing
-6.1 Log Access:
+#### 5.1 Log Access:
+##### 5.1.1 Metric:
-6.1.1 Metric: Time to retrieve logs for troubleshooting or auditing purposes.
+Time to retrieve logs for troubleshooting or auditing purposes.
+##### 5.1.2 Objective:
-6.1.2 Objective: Logs should be stored securely and be easily accessible for troubleshooting and auditing purposes.
+Logs should be stored securely and be easily accessible for troubleshooting and auditing purposes.
 The time to retrieve logs should not exceed 5 seconds.
+##### 5.1.3 Measurement Interval:
-6.1.3 Measurement Interval: Log retrieval time should be tested and reported quarterly
+Log retrieval time should be tested and reported quarterly
-### Analysis Models
-### Use Case Diagram
+## Use Case Diagram
  ![image](https://github.com/shilpathota/RealTimeMonitoringAndAlertingSystem/assets/36531617/bdc54039-c8a5-493f-873e-93acfdc32257)

-				Figure 5.1 – Use Case Diagram
+				<i>Figure 5.1 – Use Case Diagram</i>

-#### Actors
+### Actors
 Payment Service (Mock), Database Service(Mock), Support Team
-#### Pre Condition
+### Pre Condition
 -	Payment Service and Database Service should be up and running.
 -	It should have actuator health check to be exposed.
-#### Description
+### Description
 In figure 1 - “Payment Service(Mock)” and “Database Service(Mock)” are the actors representing the user interacting with the Monitoring and Alerting System<br>
 The “Dynamic Configuration Handler” use case represents the handling of the configuration dynamically by scanning the configuration file and add/delete the service monitoring<br>
 The “Data Collection Service” Collects the data from the services listed in Configuration Handler and sends to Modify Response Service<br>